-After someone loses mental capacity, as a result of a traumatic brain injury, due to old age or another condition, it may be necessary to appoint a deputy through the Court of Protection to make decisions on their behalf, if there is no valid power of attorney in place.
+After someone loses mental capacity, as a result of a brain injury, due to old age or another condition, it may be necessary to appoint a deputy through the Court of Protection to make decisions on their behalf, if there is no valid power of attorney in place.

 A deputy can be a family member or close friend, but sometimes a legal expert or solicitor is appointed to manage decisions as a professional deputy.